Investors in talks to buy stake in Pirelli holding company

 Tronchetti Provera, who is CEO of Pirelli, and the Malacalzas have been locked in a dispute over how best to repay debt at Camfin, which controls 26 percent of Pirelli.
 At the end of March, Camfin had net debt of 385 million euros.

-The Pirelli head has previously said a resolution with the Malacalza family was needed before any reorganization of the Camfin holding could be carried out.
+The Pirelli head has previously said a resolution with the Malacalza family was needed before any reorganisation of the Camfin holding could be carried out.

-The statement was issued on request of Italy’s market regulator after daily Il Messagero reported the reorganization of the Pirelli group was accelerating, lifting its shares.
+The statement was issued on request of Italy’s market regulator after daily Il Messagero reported the reorganisation of the Pirelli group was accelerating, lifting its shares.

 Pirelli shares, which are unchanged compared with a year ago, closed on Friday up 3.8 percent at 8.98 euros.
 The blue chip Milan index was up 0.35 percent.

-Camfin, which also controls 14 percent of real estate company Prelios (PCRE.MI), is 42.6 percent owned by Tronchetti Provera and 12 percent by the Malacalzas.
+Camfin, which also controls 14 percent of real estate company Prelios, is 42.6 percent owned by Tronchetti Provera and 12 percent by the Malacalzas.